 DISTANCIA-COVID: Vivisecting the Virus by Monitoring Mobile Data

-Needless to say, the world faces an additional wrinkle on top of climate change and pollution: the COVID-19 pandemic.
-Like many academic institutes around the world, the IFISC has been summoned to help combat the plague.
+Needless to say, the world faces an additional wrinkle on top of climate change and pollution: COVID-19.
+Like many academic institutes around the world, the IFISC is helping to study the virus.